MonikaFeigler/KBC_DataFlowTemplates/thoughtspot-gaa-snowflake/v0/src/writer/keboola.wr-snowflake-blob-storage/thoughtspot-gaa-snowflake-writer/description.md

+## Description:

-Transformed data tables from google analytics and google Adwords are loaded into snowflake DB in this configuration.
+Transformed data tables from Google Analytics are loaded into Snowflake database in this configuration.